 Misfired plates from Pickleherring Pottery with ‘Bird on the rock’ designs.
 Such plates are often found by mudlarks on the Thames foreshore.

 Three new artworks were made especially for Secrets of the Thames.
-Inspired by the river and city today and in the past, objects found on the foreshore, the mudlarks who found them, and questions about our environmental future, these artworks tell the story of mudlarking: past, present and future.
+Inspired by the river and city today and in the past, objects found on the foreshore, the mudlarks who found them, and questions about our environmental future, these artworks told the story of mudlarking: past, present and future.

 Past: A potted history of London’s Delftware